campbellzacharyc/todo-list/README.md

-This todo list is a JavaScript project made using X as part of The Odin Project cirriculum.
+This todo list is a JavaScript project made using Webpack as part of The Odin Project cirriculum.